Understand Abstractions

 Second, a narrower scope can rapidly change in proportion to its novelty.
 The current hot trend is machine learning, but even name-dropping Cursor, Gemini, or Sora AI will date this essay.
 Books on those subjects will likely be entirely obsolete in 10 years.

-So, unless you want to throw out everything you learned after a few years, the only domains worth learning are narrow, time-tested, and won’t likely grow obsolete in 50 years.
+Therefore, the only domains worth learning are narrow, time-tested, and won’t likely grow obsolete in 50 years.
 It’s a small list.

 What to learn, then?

-While this sounds simple, I’m obviously writing an essay on it, and that’s because it really isn’t.
+While this sounds simple, I’m obviously writing an essay on it, and that’s because doing it really isn’t.

 This isn’t common